kalisio/skeleton/docs/guides/development/automated_tests.md

 * run the frontend tests (as defined in the [Client tests](./tests#client) section)
 * upload all test artefacts on an S3 storage
 * generate a report from those tests (can be through a slack notification or as a Markdown file in a git repository)

+This script assumes a number of environment variables are defined, like the S3 bucket where to push the artefacts, like the git repository URL where to push reports.
+Please check in the `run_e2e_tests.sh` script to know which environment variables are needed.